Animacy & Mind

 THE EYES HAVE IT

 It turns out that finding another mind requires scrutinizing one particular facial feature: the eyes.
 Seeing a single eye was enough for participants to judge the presence of life.
 In contrast, an equal-sized view of the nose, lips, and a patch of skin were far less useful (Looser & Wheatley, 2010).
 Indeed, as one participant put it "I looked for the moment when the face seemed to look back."
-This suggests that the age-old aphorism of eyes as "the windows to the soul" is correct.
+This suggests that the age-old aphorism is correct: we consider eyes to be "the windows to the soul."

 This natural perceptual scrutiny --for fine ocular cues that convey a mental life --may help explain why eyes are the achilles heel of computer graphics imagery.